DIDONEproject/musif/docs/source/File_loading.md

 up successive parsing.

-While MusicXML offer a rather complete representation of western music notation, they do not offer a standard way of encoding harmonic annotations.
-For this reason, we adopted MuseScore files for this purpose.
+While MusicXML offer a rather complete representation of western music notation, they do not offer a standard way of encoding complex harmonic annotations.
+For this reason, we adopted MuseScore files for this purpose (another option could be the MEI or the IEEE 1599 formats).

 Finally, we offer the option to load any file format supported by MuseScore or music21.